rcarrata/argocon22-securing-gitops-supply-chain/docs/demo-guide.md

 cd argocon22-securing-gitops-supply-chain
 ```

 > This repository works for OpenShift and all other Kubernetes flavours.
-If you are using Vanilla Kubernetes, follow the [prerequisites guide](prereqs-k8s.md)first.
+If you are using Vanilla Kubernetes, follow the [prerequisites guide](prereqs-k8s.md) first.

 ## 2. Install ArgoCD/OpenShift GitOps